 One such vendor is PIMAX.
 Thanks to David from Gearbest VR equipment etail store, we learned of an exciting headset coming out of Shenzhen, China.
 PIMAX 4K UHD Virtual Reality Headset could the the world’s most advanced VR headset.
 While HTC Vive and Oculus Rift both feature paltry 2.5 million pixels (only 1.25 million pixels per eye), PIMAX claims a full 4K resolution, 8.29 million pixels.

 The 3840×2160 splits into two, giving users a resolution of 1920×2160 pixels per eye (2K), four times as much .
-We asked the manufacturer about the refresh rate of the headset, and it was stated that 60, 75 and 90 Hz are available.
-We would not recommend anyone to use the first two, but a 4K panel ticking 90 times a second could represent the “silver bullet” that we are all waiting for.
+We asked the manufacturer about the refresh rate of the headset, and it was stated that the panel uses very low 60 Hz refresh rate, with an “overdrive” function.
+We are withholding our recommendation until we see the production unit.
+The potential “overdrive” function seems interesting, as 4K panel ticking 90 times a second could represent the “silver bullet” that we are all waiting for.
 If you’re a pixel-per-inch lover, seeing a figure of 806 PPI should make you quite happy.

 The dual 53mm lenses enable 110 degrees field-of-view (FOV) with adjustment between 58-71 mm from the eyes.
 This should enable good amount of space for users wearing prescription glasses.
 Six degrees of Freedom (6DOF) comes through built-in dual 1000Hz gyroscopes, accelerometer, magnetometer and light sensor.
 Features however, don’t end here.
 Unlike the vast majority of products coming out of Far East, the PIMAX team focused on reducing the potential health impact of VR headsets.
 There’s Blue laser eye protection, as well as auto light adjustment and auto-demisting systems.